-The installation directory structure and nomenclature use the same organisation as Oasys Suite 18.x and 17.x.
-Users of the 18.x and 17.x releases should find the description below familiar, users migrating directly from an earlier release will find that some file names have changed and should read this section carefully.
+The installation directory structure and nomenclature use the same organisation as Oasys Suite 19.x to 17.x.
+Users of the those releases should find the description below familiar, users migrating directly from an earlier release will find that some file names have changed and should read this section carefully.